Nasir Hossain

 Nasir Hossain (নাসির হোসেন; born 30 November 1991) is a Bangladeshi cricketer.
-He represents Rangpur Division at domestic level.
+He represents Rangpur Division at the domestic level.
 He made his international debut for Bangladesh in August 2011.

 Asian Games

-Hossain was a part of the 13-man Bangladesh squad that played in the 2010 Asian Games in late November.
+Hossain was a part of the 13-man Bangladesh squad that won the cricket tournament tournament at the 2010 Asian Games in late November.
 The team played Afghanistan in the final and won by five wickets, gaining the country's first gold medal at the Asian Games.

 Domestic career

 Bangladesh Premier League

-The Bangladesh Cricket Board (BCB) launched the six-team Bangladesh Premier League in 2012, a twenty20 tournament to be held in February that year.
-An auction was held for teams to buy players, and Hossain was bought by the Khulna Royal Bengal for $200,000, the highest price paid for a Bangladeshi player.
+The Bangladesh Cricket Board (BCB) launched the six-team Bangladesh Premier League in 2012, a twenty20 tournament held in February that year.
+Hossain was bought by the Khulna Royal Bengal for $200,000, the highest price paid for a Bangladeshi player in the auction.

-In October 2018, Hossain was named in the squad for the Sylhet Sixers team, following the draft for the 2018–19 Bangladesh Premier League.
+In October 2018, Hossain was named in the squad of the Sylhet Sixers, following the draft for the 2018-19 season.

-In November 2019, he was selected to play for the Chattogram Challengers in the 2019–20 Bangladesh Premier League.
+In November 2019, he was selected to play for the Chattogram Challengers in the 2019-20 season.